11 Top SaaS Industry Trends (2024)

 In another example, Salesforce has been consistently advancing the AI capabilities of its platform.

-Their first AI tools debuted in 2016.
+Salesforce's first AI tools debuted all the way back in 2016.

 Due to customer demand, Salesforce is currently taking AI a step further by implementing Einstein Copilot.